chu1138/start/README.md

 - 👋 Hi, I’m @chu1138
-- 👀 I’m interested in learning.
+- 👀 I’m interested in learning and work.
 - 🌱 I’m currently learning Python and more about linux, virtualization and networking.
 - 💞️ I’m looking to collaborate and, more to the point, for a career change.
 - 📫 How to reach me ...